 Our ultimate aim is to pass the Site on to future generations to experience, learn from and enjoy in the same way we are able to do today.

 In simple terms World Heritage Sites (WHS) are the most important natural and man-made places on Earth.
 They are identified so that they can be better looked after for current and future generations.
 They are recognised by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) through the World Heritage Convention, a global treaty agreed by 186 of the 192 countries in the United Nations.

 Contrary to popular belief, World Heritage status is not just given to places by UNESCO.
 Governments have to submit applications to UNESCO for places to be included on the 'World Heritage List', a process that normally involves a lot of hard work and a lengthy period of talking to the public, a process that started in Dorset and East Devon in 1993.
 Find out more details about World Heritage.

-Why is the Jurassic Coast a World Heritage Site?
+Why the Jurassic Coast is a World Heritage Site

 The Dorset and East Devon Coast, more commonly known as the Jurassic Coast, was made a World Heritage Site in December 2001 for its geology and geomorphology – its rocks, fossils and landforms.
 The 95 mile stretch of cliffs is the only place in the world where you can see a continuous story of over 185 million years of the Earth's history, including the entire Triassic, Jurassic and Cretaceous geological periods.
 The story of the World Heritage Site is explained more here.